pillarjs/cookies/README.md

 ## Features

-This is the next version of the now deprecated [cookie-node](https://github.com/jed/cookie-node) library, with the following improvements:

 * **Lazy**: Since cookie verification against multiple keys could be expensive, cookies are only verified lazily when accessed, not eagerly on each request.

 * **Secure**: All cookies are `httponly` by default, and cookies sent over SSL are `secure` by default.
 An error will be thrown if you try to send secure cookies over an insecure socket.